kavitalikesfajitas/website/README.md

 To enable routing without the usage of a server, it uses react-router's HashRouter

-Its written in React with Typescript and Styled Components
+Its written in React with Typescript and using a combination of styled components and css

 # to run locally